ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="611"></a>
 #### Trace Flag: 611
+**Undocumented trace flag**<br />
 Function: SQL 9 – When turned on, each lock escalation is recorded in the error log along with the SQL Server handle number.
 Aaron confirmed this still works in SQL 2014.
 Outputs info of the form: "Escalated locks - Reason: LOCK_THRESHOLD, Mode: S, Granularity: TABLE, Table: 222623836,
-HoBt: 150:256, HoBt Lock Count: 6248, Escalated Lock Count: 6249, Line Number: 1,
-Start Offset: 0, SQL Statement: select count(*) from dbo.BigTable"<br />
+HoBt: 150:256, HoBt Lock Count: 6248, Escalated Lock Count: 6249, Line Number: 1, Start Offset: 0, SQL Statement: select count(*) from dbo.BigTable"<br />
 Link: None